Kim Dong-han: 2018–2019: Solo debut with D-Day and solo activities

 Kim made his debut as a solo artist on June 19, 2018, with the release of his first EP D-Day, and its lead single "Sunset".
 The EP entered the Gaon Album Chart at number five.
-A week after debuted, on June 26, 2018, he scored his first music show win on SBS MTV's The Show.
+A week after debuted, on June 26, 2018, he scored his first music show win on SBS M's The Show.

 Kim's second EP, titled D-Night, was released on October 17, 2018, with the lead single "Good Night Kiss".

 A year later, on May 1, 2019, Kim released his third EP D-Hours AM 7:03, with the lead single "Focus".

 On August 28, 2019, Kim made an appearance on I Can See Your Voice Thailand as a special artist.
 The following month, on September 17, 2019, Kim became a cast member on Law of the Jungle in Sunda Islands.

-2020—present: Continued solo success and debut with Wei
+2020–present: Continued solo success and debut with Wei

 On January 26, Kim debuted as a theater actor on "Iron Mask", a musical theater based on The Man in the Iron Mask movie, alongside Sandeul and his fellow JBJ groupmate, Roh Tae-hyun.

 On June 25, 2020, Oui Entertainment announced that Kim will be one of the main casts for a TikTok X tvN D Story's web series, Trap, which will be aired starting on July 15, 2020.
 This series is also remarked his debut as an actor.

 After announcing that they will be debuting a new boy group, which Kim will be part of, back on June 17, on July 10, 2020, Oui Entertainment launched social media accounts for the group, which will be called "위아이" or "WEi".
 The group debuted on October 5, 2020, with their first EP, Identity: First Sight, with "Twilight" as the lead single.

+On November 6, 2025, Kim makes screen debut with "Replay" which tells the story of an idol star embroiled in scandal, a promising taekwondo athlete sidelined by injury, and a ragtag group of hobby class students who band together for a shot at a life-changing comeback.